Skip to content

 Curriculum

 Students following the study plan below will complete the Medical Assistant technical diploma in the number of semesters shown.
-For alternate study plans, refer to the information in the Related Links area at the right of this page.
+For alternate study plans, please contact the program academic advisor.

 Total Credits 33